 David Anderson Hooker

 David Anderson Hooker has been a mediator, facilitator, and community organizer for more than 30 years.
 He has worked throughout the United States, focusing on issues of environmental justice, post-riot racial reconciliation, community development, democratization, and multiparty conflict resolution.
 He is co-author with Amy Potter Czjakowski of Transforming Historical Harms.
 Hooker has worked in Bosnia/Croatia, Cuba, Myanmar, Nigeria, Somalia, Southern Sudan, and Zimbabwe.
 He holds a JD from Emory University’s School of Law, a M.Div. from the Candler School of Theology, MPH and MPA from the University of Massachusetts in Amherst, a Masters of Minority Mental Health from Washington University in St. Louis, and a BS from Morehouse College.
-He is currently a PhD candidate in social construction at the University of Tilburg in the Netherlands.
+He holds a PhD in social construction at the University of Tilburg in the Netherlands.